Rain pouring, Trump rages on Twitter and hangs with bikers

 The White House had said about 180 bikers would be attending the event, including military veterans and members of law enforcement agencies, as well as members of the New Jersey chapter of Bikers for Trump, whose members frequently attended Trump’s campaign rallies, sometimes facing off with anti-Trump protesters.

 Later, when the rain had eased, Trump walked outside the residence, where the bikers had gathered with their motorcycles on the drive.
-He posed for more pictures, stood for the Pledge of Alliance and urged the bikers to rev their engines.
+He posed for more pictures, stood for the Pledge of Allegiance and urged the bikers to rev their engines.

 “Let’s hear those engines now,” he called out, gesturing for them to go louder as the motors roared.

-Earlier in the day, Trump’s wrath poured down on Attorney General Jeff Sessions and the president’s alleged enemies in the FBI, including ex-FBI Director James Comey, McCabe and Peter Strzok, an FBI agent who was removed from Robert Mueller’s probe of Russian interference in the 2016 election after Mueller learned he’d expressed distaste for Trump in personal text messages.
+Earlier in the day, Trump’s wrath poured down on Attorney General Jeff Sessions and the president’s alleged enemies in the FBI, including ex-FBI Director James Comey, McCabe and Peter Strzok, an FBI agent who was removed from Robert Mueller’s probe of Russian interference in the 2016 election after Mueller learned he’d expressed distaste for Trump in text messages.

-Trump branded them all “clowns and losers” who had hurt “So many of the great men and women of the FBI.”
+Trump branded them all “clowns and losers” who had hurt “so many of the great men and women of the FBI.”

 Trump also revived his frequent attacks on Sessions, calling him “scared stiff and Missing in Action.”
-He criticized Deputy Attorney General Bruce Ohr, who served as the initial DOJ contact for Chris Steele, the former British intelligence officer commissioned by an American political research firm to explore Trump’s alleged ties with the Russian government.
+He criticized senior Justice Department official Bruce Ohr, who was friends with Chris Steele, the former British intelligence officer commissioned by an American political research firm to explore Trump’s alleged ties with the Russian government.

-Trump marked the one-year anniversary of deadly clashes in Charlottesville, Virginia, with a tweet saying he condemns “all types of racism and acts of violence.”
+Trump marked the anniversary of deadly clashes in Charlottesville, Virginia, with a tweet saying he condemns “all types of racism and acts of violence.”

 Last year, Trump said there was “blame on both sides” for the violence that broke out when white nationalists descended on Charlottesville to protest the removal of Confederate statutes and marched through town shouting racist slurs.
-Trump said then that the group included “fine people.”
+Trump said then that the group included “very fine people.”

 In Saturday’s tweet, Trump said the “riots in Charlottesville a year ago resulted in senseless death and division.”

-Note: This story has been corrected to show that McCabe was a former FBI deputy director, not a former deputy attorney general.